Welcome to the new, female-led Tech SEO industry…

 Jumping in a time machine, what pearls of wisdom would you give your 18-year-old self?

 It’s going to be okay!
-At the age of 18, I was in my second year of university and I was feeling quite lost and unsure what I wanted to do next.
+At 18, I was in my second year of university feeling lost and unsure what I wanted to do next.
 I was over-stressing about grades and the future.
 If I could go back in time, I would’ve relaxed a bit more and enjoyed being young.

 What industry skill do you wish you’d learned sooner, and why?